Will Fiberglass Insulation Burn? Fire Safety Facts

 Fire Safety Best Practices

-Creating a secure environment starts with implementing proven fire safety practices for fiberglass insulation.
+Creating a secure environment starts with implementing proven fire safety practices for installing fiberglass insulation.
 Following established protocols reduces fire risks while maximizing insulation effectiveness.

-Clearance Requirements
+Clearance Requirements1.

 • Maintain 3 inches between insulation and heat sources like chimneys